The Bankrate promise

 How does tile installation impact your home value?

 As with any home improvement project, installing tile makes the most sense when it positively impacts your home’s value.
 According to Realtor.com, installing tile in your home offers a 50 to 70 percent return on investment.
 The key is the type of tile you choose to install.
-In particular, ceramic tile has the best ROI, especially when you do it yourself..
+In particular, ceramic tile has the best ROI, especially when you install it yourself.

 Tile doesn’t always have a positive impact on home value, though.
-Crazy colors or wild patterns can go out of style quickly.
-Stick to neutral colors and steer away from tiling trends if you are trying to add lasting value to a home .
+Bold colors or wild patterns can go out of style quickly.
+Stick to neutral colors and steer away from tiling trends if you are trying to add lasting value to a home.

-Bear in mind: Tile is not the most valuable flooring material.
+Keep in mind that tile is not the most valuable flooring material.
 Wood floors offer a bigger bang for the investment buck, recouping 70 to 80 percent of their cost.

 Tile installation financing options